puck/catalystcloud-docs/source/alarm-service.rst

-.. _alarm-service-on-Sky-tv_cloud:
+.. _alarm-service-on-air-new-zealand_cloud:

 *************
 Alarm Service
 *************

-The alarm service available through the SKY-TV cloud, allows a user to set up alarms that are listening on certain objects in the cloud, waiting for specific parameters to occur.
+The alarm service available through the Air New Zealand cloud, allows a user to set up alarms that are listening on certain objects in the cloud, waiting for specific parameters to occur.
 The alarm then changes their state from either 'ok' to 'alarm' or 'insufficient data' depending on your parameters.

 For example: If you wanted to monitor a compute instance to see if the CPU utilization exceeds 70% for more than 10 minutes.
 You could use an alarm to do